Klumpito/jdraw/README.md

 A new Figure has been added `CompositeFigureImpl`, it allows to group at least two Figures.
 For this a new Interface has been added, he `CompositeFigure`.
 This new Figure also implements the `AbstractFigure` but overwrites more methods.

 To mark the `CompositeFigure` the Handles now accept a colour for the handle, so that each figure has control over it.

+## Assignment 7 - Copy, Cut and Paste
+Laste Commit: 9f16bf2

+Each figure implementation now must implement it's own clone.
+The `CompositeFigureImpl` implements a deep copy.
+Also the GUI elements are implemented and activated.